The plan for sleep after acquiring a media business with a newborn at home

 ** (At the back of my mind there was also the thought that while raising a young family I was entering a time when I wanted to work my own way and according to my personal priorities.
 Like so many young mothers I saw entrepreneurship as the best way forward.
 I would work hard and I would work every day (there are no weekends off running a business) but I would work when and from where I needed to.
 This year I’ve spent a little time in the office, but have also worked from beaches, from cafes, from hotels, from airports, from a golf course (I didn’t play), from parks, from friend’s houses, from my bedroom, from warehouses and from possibly every cafe and WIFI enabled building in Sydney’s CBD.
 While I’ll be spending more time in the office from January, especially as we build our team, I’m looking forward to further testing the limits of the ‘flexible’ working life and documenting how it goes.
 Particularly as we look to travel and meet more of our readers in the future, to try and get a better understanding of the issues affecting career-minded women outside of our metropolitan areas.)

-Angela Priestley is the Publisher and founding editor of Women's Agenda.
-She's an author, journalist and passionate advocate for workplace gender equality and diversity.
-Her first book is Women Who Seize the Moment.
+Angela Priestley is the founding editor of Women's Agenda.
+She's an author, journalist and editor turned media entrepreneur and business owner.
+Her book Women Who Seize the Moment was first published in 2014.